johnhx/PRAP_Slot_Checker/readme.md

 4. Startup server ```node index```, when step 3 completed.

 ## How to use it
-    In your chrome tool bar, you can find a calendar look icon, click it and input your Fin number with your phone number.
+In your chrome tool bar, you can find a calendar look icon, click it and input your FIN number and your phone number.
 <br>
 1. Click "Recent" to load nearest slots.
 2. Click "Latest" to load newestly released slots from future.